MarySeph/My-Neocities/01 now/Now.md

 Quick update because I didn't want to leave the previous one for long.

 In a much better mental place mentally.
-I made a page about [[Nature-inspired Art| nature inspired art]] a sort of commonplace about artists and their work blending art and science and inspired by other-than-human beings.
+I made a page about [[Nature-inspiredArt| nature inspired art]] a sort of commonplace about artists and their work blending art and science and inspired by other-than-human beings.
 So far, there's mostly music, technically of the ambient variety.
 I really like the genre.
 So that's what you're getting.

-I also added [[OSOM| my first fiction short story]]!
+I also added [[Out of Sight, Out of Mind| my first fiction short story]]!
 Woohoo!
 You have not idea for how long it's been taking space in my brain.
 Too long!

 I feel like I'm in that state where I'm letting go of things.
 Mental clutter is a real thing for me and having materialized those two products is so liberating.
 I want to keep up this momentum.
 The year is ending and because I have the habit of making a year in review, mental decluttering has been unconsciously rising as a priority.